Consentua/blog/_posts/2018-05-11-Consentua-Roadmap.md

 <img class="img-left" src="{{ site.baseurl }}/public/post_imgs/2018-05-11-Consentua-Roadmap/Key.JPG" alt="img left">

 We have colour coded the cards to give readers an understanding of where the change will impact and who it will benefit.
 What is interesting here is that we are shifting from an engineering driven set of changes to more customer driven changes.
 May that long continue!

-The key breaks down into two different elements: 1)  API, Dashboard & SDK  - functional component impact area.
-2) Customer Requested, Easier Management (for Consentua that is) and Client Centric function - identifies who the improving function will benefit.

 ## Consentua Roadmap